 There are many reasons why cleaning your jewellery periodically will benefit the piece itself, as well as affect your own enjoyment of the jewellery.
-If you wear jewellery daily, you’ll no doubt be aware of the build up that will appear underneath rings, on earrings and between intricate stones of any jewellery piece.
+If you wear jewellery daily, you’ll no doubt be aware of the build-up that will appear underneath rings, on earrings and between intricate stones of any jewellery piece.
 This grime that builds up over time can dull shine and affect the appearance of the jewellery.
-Even water sitting behind a gemstone can attract dust, which over time can give a cloudy look to the stone, dulling the shine, which is why it’s important to treat your quality jewellery a regular clean.
+Even water sitting behind a gemstone can attract dust, which over time can give a cloudy look to the stone, dulling the shine, which is why it’s important to treat your quality jewellery with a regular clean.

 Invest in a professional jewellery cleaning service

 Firstly, if you don’t have time to clean your jewellery at home, there are professional jewellery cleaning services available that will gently clean your precious jewellery to a high standard using a range of cleaning techniques.
 At Miltons Diamonds, we offer comprehensive cleaning, polishing and repair service that is available in store.
 The price for a professional clean and polish varies depending on the jewellery.

 - Yellow Gold Ring Clean & Polish From £25

 - White Gold Ring Clean & Polish With Rhodium Plating From £45

 - White Gold Bracelet Clean & Polish With Rhodium Plating From £85